 Although Morocco is making economic and financial improvements, the country is still impoverished.
 Despite the hardships Moroccans experience, they truly are the greatest lovers of life.
 You’ll find children dressed in worn clothing playing in the streets with a tattered soccer ball, yet having what looks like the time of their lives.
 You’ll find elderly people working from sunup to sundown with a smile on their faces.

-I met an abundance of wonderful humans including the welcoming riad owners, helpful and humble tour guides, children strolling through the alleys (one of whom returned a couple of euro coins I dropped), and the animated and very kind Moroccan rug salesmen.
-The vast majorities of people throughout the entire country are classified poor on an international level, and yet seem happier than even the richest of people in the wealthiest of countries.
+I met an abundance of wonderful humans including the welcoming riad owners, helpful and humble tour guides, children strolling through the alleys (one of whom returned a couple of euro coins I dropped) and the animated and very kind Moroccan rug salesmen.
+The vast majority of people throughout the entire country are classified poor on an international level, and yet, they seem happier than even the richest of people in the wealthiest of countries.
 While the bucket list experiences I had here will always be near and dear to my heart, they would not have been possible without the people of Morocco expressing nothing short of pure kindness and willingness to show us their culture and beautiful country.

-When it’s your turn to travel to Morocco, be more than just a tourist — get to know the locals and arrive with no expectations.
-Morocco has a way of making every traveler more spontaneous and a change of plans will only leave room for an even better adventure.
+When it’s your turn to travel to Morocco, be more than just a tourist—get to know the locals and arrive with no expectations.
+Morocco has a way of making every traveler more spontaneous, and a change of plans will only leave room for an even better adventure.